-The cafe within Flower Power Glenhaven is under new management and the space has undergone a transformation.
-The fit out is great and the fenced play area in the corner has remained.
-The cafe overlooks a small lake with fish, ducks and now floating flamingos and when you’re finished your meal you can head up to Flower Power the impressive nursery.
+There’s a small fenced play area in the cafe which overlooks a small lake with fish, ducks and now floating flamingos and when you’re finished your meal you can head up to Flower Power’s impressive nursery and homewares.
 Do keep a close eye on little ones by the lake though.

 The Glenorie RSL has a gorgeous outdoor area.
 The fully fenced grassed area has a great playground for younger kids to enjoy and plenty of space for older kids to play footy or tip.
 Both areas are within sight of your table if you sit outside and they’ve recently installed shade sails which is an added bonus.

 Bernie Mullane – Kellyville

 This great park caters for all ages, from crawlers to primary school aged kids.
 Bernie Mullane has climbing equipment, slippery dips, water play, swings, a grassed area to run around (unshaded) and a small footpath for scooters.
 Some of the play equipment is covered by a shade but there are no shaded areas to sit on a rug.
 Read more here.

 Corner of Elara Blvd and Northbourne Drive, Marsden Park.
 Parking available off Northbourne Drive.

 This playground literally ticks all the playground boxes!
 Water play, learn-to-ride track, equipment for all ages and abilities, fully fenced, shaded and toilets.
 It may be a bit of a drive from some Hills suburbs but it’s worth it!!
 Find out more here.

 Kellyville Village – Kellyville